jopdorp/MiSTer-Discrete/README.md

 Each time audio_clk_en goes high, the modules set their outputs as a direct relationship between their individual current state and their input signals.

+The bit depth of the input and output signals of a module can be set by adjusting the WITH parameter, which defaults to 16
 ## Testing modules

 Modules are accompanied by testbenches that output csv and wav files.